droberson/salt-the-earth/README.md

 Currently, this is not anywhere close to being complete or optimal, because I am using this project to learn SaltStack.

+## Getting Started

+Currently, this isn't very mature, but the process for getting this working is as follows:

+- Edit salt/vars.jinja to taste.
+This is just setting variables True or False.

+- Run bootstrap.sh as root:

+  $ sudo ./bootstrap.sh

+- Wait for everything to install.

+- That's it!